rizac/stream2segment/README.md

 ```
 s2s t --help
 ```
 and check how to create download and processing template files.
+This creates three files:

+  - download.yaml: the config file for download data
+  - processing.yaml: the config file for processing/visualization
+  - processing.py: the python module to be run during processing/visualization

 Once done, type
 ```
 s2s d --help
 ```